Noncredit Programs and Courses

 Assistive Computer Technology

 This course is designed to teach students basic computer skills and assistive computer technology that will enable them to be successful in utilizing various industry standard platforms, such as Microsoft Office and Google Docs.
 Students will review software that accommodates students with disabilities, such as Kurzweil 3000, Dragon Naturally Speaking, and TextHelp.
 In addition, they will be introduced to other assistive computer technology tools and alternative applications.
 Students will practice skills in individualized weekly computer oriented assignments that will focus on developing better awareness of assistive computer technology skills, tools, and software and their application in the home and work environment.
-This is a non-credit course, non-degree applicable.

 This course is designed to teach students computer skills, techniques, and assistive computer technology that will enable them to successfully complete writing projects at home and in the workplace.
 Students will review English basics, including grammar, sentence structure, composition, and writing skills.
-Focus will be on introducing software that will accommodate students with disabilities (such as Kurzweil 3000, Read and Write, Inspiration, and MS Word).
+Focus will be on introducing software that will accommodate students with disabilities.
 Students will utilize and practice skills in individualized writing assignments that will focus on writing skills.

 Automotive Career Education